 * Poland's PGNiG shares surge, sees profit boost from deal

-* Gazprom still faces EU investigation, row over
+* Gazprom still faces EU investigation, row over "take-or-pay"

 * Other gas suppliers also under contract pressure